-BI0304 Bacteriology
+BIO304 Bacteriology

-4 Credit Hours (3 Theory Hours, 1 Lab Hour) Prerequisites: BIO100, BIO201, and CHM102 Pre- or Corequisite: CHM200 This course is structured for the learner to accur
+4 Credit Hours (3 Theory Hours, 1 Lab Hour) Prerequisites: BIO100, BIO201, and CHM102

+Pre- or Corequisite: CHM200

 This course is structured for the learner to acquire a comprehensive knowledge about bacterial classification, taxonomy, and systematics.
 Basic principles of bacterial ultrasonic importance of bacteria with respect to agriculture, medicine, and industry.
 UD, LP, MS